Coral growth on the Gulf Penn wreck off the coast of Louisiana. Click image for larger view and image credit.

 Robert A. Church,

-Senior Marine Archaeologist
+Senior Marine Archaeologist,

 C & C Technologies, Inc.

-The World War II-era oil tanker Gulfpenn was one of six U-boat victims that were part of a previous deep-water shipwreck study sponsored by the Minerals Management Service (MMS), NOAA Office of Ocean Exploration, and the National Oceanographic Partnership Program.
-The Gulfpenn lies nearly 640 meters beneath the surface of the Gulf of Mexico; and marine archaeologists and biologists first investigated the wreck site in 2004 using a deep-sea remotely operated vehicle (ROV).The investigation revealed an unexpected abundance of well-developed deep-sea coral colonies (Lophelia) along with deep-water reef fishes.
+The World War II era oil tanker Gulfpenn was one of six U-boat victims that were part of a previous deepwater shipwreck study sponsored by the Minerals Management Service, NOAA Office of Ocean Exploration, and the National Oceanographic Partnership Program.
+Marine archaeologists and biologists first investigated the wreck site in 2004 using a deep sea Remotely Operated Vehicle (ROV).
+The Gulfpenn lies nearly 640 meters beneath the surface of the Gulf of Mexico.
+This investigation revealed an unexpected abundance of well-developed deep-sea coral colonies (Lophelia) along with deepwater reef fishes.
 The site is currently the second best known Lophelia site in the Gulf of Mexico.
-In addition to its biological allure, the wreck site is an historic treasure of our maritime past and representative of an understudied aspect of America's history.
+In addition to its biological allure, the wreck site is also an historic treasure of our maritime past and representative of an understudied aspect of America's history.

 The Sun Shipbuilding Company laid the keel of Agwihavre, later renamed the Gulfpenn, on April 2, 1920.
 The vessel launched on June 16, 1921 was a screw steamer powered by a quadruple expansion engine.
-The tanker had a length of 146.5 meters (480.6 feet), a beam of 20 m (65.6 ft), a 11.2 m (36.7 ft) depth of hold, and a displacement of 8,862 gross tons.
+The tanker had a length of 480.6 feet (146.5 meters), a beam of 65.6 feet (20 meters), a 36.7 feet (11.2-meter) depth of hold, and a displacement of 8,862 gross tons.

 On May 13, 1942, Gulfpenn’s path crossed with the German U-boat U-506 in the Gulf of Mexico.
 A torpedo from the U-boat exploded in the engine room, destroying that section of the ship and killing all of the engine room personnel.
 The tanker sank stern first, slipping beneath the waves within 5 minutes.
-Out of the 38 crew members, 26 made it into lifeboats.
+Out of the thirty-eight crew members, twenty-six made it into lifeboats.
 Of these survivors, all but one were rescued alive by the Honduran vessel Telde less than 3 hours after the attack.

 The bow and forward section are relatively intact.
 The catwalk and piping are still visible from the forecastle to the bridge structure.
-Coral covers the catwalk and railing, particularly along the starboard side of the vessel, obscuring much of the structural detail.
+Coral covers the catwalk and railing, particularly along the starboard side of the vessel obscuring much of the structural detail.
 The foremast has separated from the deck and fallen forward.
 The foot of the mast lies on the deck and the mid-portion lies across the forecastle near the end of the catwalk.
 The mast’s upper parts appear to have broken away and are gone.

 The superstructure’s upper works are heavily degraded.
-The port side of the superstructure is collapsing, with sections of metal plating partially suspended from the vessel.
+The port side of the superstructure is collapsing with sections of metal plating partially suspended from the vessel.
 The ship’s telegraph has fallen over and spans part of the metal framework of the bridge.
 The superstructure’s starboard side is almost entirely obscured by an abundance of coral formations.

 The upcoming visit to Gulfpenn will also allow scientists to observe microbiological experiments placed at the wreck in 2004.
 These experiments, similar to those placed on the RMS Titanic wreck, help scientists determine how fast a wreck is deteriorating.
 Re-examining the experiments this year will allow the science team to start assessing the deterioration rates on the Gulfpenn wreck.